 The other seven standalone SANFL clubs are Glenelg, North Adelaide, Norwood, Sturt, South Adelaide, West Adelaide and Woodville-West Torrens.
 Centrals also competes against the Adelaide Crows and Port Adelaide (their AFL Reserves sides).

 For many years, Centrals did not enjoy premiership success despite having a strong supporter base.
 That was until the year 2000, when Centrals won its very first premiership.
 It played in a SANFL Record, 12 consecutive Grand Finals (2000 – 2011) which is a remarkable achievement.
 35,000 football fans watched Centrals and Norwood play in our last winning grand final in 2010.
 So far Centrals has won nine SANFL Grand Finals (2000, 2001, 2003, 2004, 2005, 2007, 2008, 2009 and 2010) and has lost five (1995, 1996, 2002, 2006 and 2011).

 Central District is an incorporated sporting association with a membership base and an elected Board.
 It’s current President is David Cavenett and CEO is Kris Grant.
-Jeff Andrews is League Coach and The Club Captain is Luke Habel.
+Paul Thomas is League Coach and The Club Captain’s are Luke Habel & Jarrod Schiller.
 Each week Centrals fields a team in the League, Reserves and Under 18 football competitions of the SANFL, they also field a team in the SANFLW.
 Junior football grades and Junior Development is also a priority at the Bulldogs with League footballers employed to teach football skills to boys and girls throughout the Northern suburbs.